eugenioclrc/aligned-hackaton-game/README.md

-# aligned-hackaton-game
+# Zokoban aligned-hackaton-game

 This is a game in which you feature a worker in align that needs to move the proof boxes to the storage locations.
 The worker can push boxes but can't pull them.
 The worker can only push one box at a time and can't push boxes into walls or other boxes.

-# ZK Sokoban - Table of Contents
+# Zokoban - Table of Contents

 1. [Introduction](#aligned-hackaton-game)
    - [Project Overview](#aligned-hackaton-game)